ta2yak/crowi-plus/README.md

   * Less compile time
   * LiveReload separately available by server/client code change
   * Exclude Environment-dependency (confirmed to be developable on Win/Mac/Linux)
+  * Easy to switch logging level and namespaces

 Quick Start for Production
 ===========================